Green Leasing Overview

 Why are performance-based leases important for building owners or tenants in cities with building performance policies?

 Building performance policies seek to help cities accomplish their decarbonization goals by setting limits on the energy use or carbon emissions of buildings above a certain size threshold.
-Building owners will meet increasing energy use targets every couple of years, until reaching the City’s final building performance goals.
+Building owners will meet increasingly stringent energy use targets every couple of years, until reaching the City’s final building performance goals.
 Some cities do require the payment of a fee if the building does not meet the energy or performance targets by the compliance deadline.
 To view the cities and states with current building performance standards visit imt.org/bps

+As building performance policies continue to be passed across the country, performance-based leases will become a necessary tool in achieving compliance.
 Performance requirements can be a concern for building owners who do not control the energy use of a building, or who cannot share the cost of retrofitting or improving their building with the tenant.
 Performance-based leases help owners meet the building performance standards by including provisions that:

 1. Set building performance standards to meet carbon reduction goals;